Adult Learn to Row

 Why do you need to know how to swim?
 Rowing happens (in our situation) on the ocean.
 We are not planning for you to end up in the water (that would be swimming, not rowing), but because it could happen we want to be prepared for that eventuality.

-Sunglasses: a good pair of polarized sunglasses will help keep glare from the water’s surface from bothering your eyes.
+Sunglasses: A good pair of polarized sunglasses will help keep glare from the water’s surface from bothering your eyes.

-Sunscreen: because the water’s surface can reflect the sun’s rays onto you from unexpected directions, having a good dose of sunscreen is advised.
+Sunscreen: Because the water’s surface can reflect the sun’s rays onto you from unexpected directions, having a good dose of sunscreen is advised.

 Should you be early?
 Being 10 to 15 minutes early really helps us all out.
 Conversely, one person being late means the whole group will have problems launching in a reasonable time.
 Please contact your coach if you are going to be late.